oobfest/website-old/README.md

-# website
+# Out of Bounds
-The public-facing website for Out of Bounds
+This is the code for the public-facing website for Out of Bounds. ✅